 Keeping up their party spirit, The Chantoozies were solidly touring everywhere.
 There were few venues on the East Coast they hadn’t played to packed houses, they did a host of crazy private and corporate events and a memorable New Year’s Eve performance in 1988 on the Tall Ships in Melbourne.
 They were regulars on TV shows such as Hey Its Saturday, Tonight Live and Countdown.

-The Chantoozies sophomore release Gild The Lily was released in 1990, spawning more charting singles, including Come Back, Walk On and the Top 20 smash hit Love The One You’re With.
-The group toured in support of Billy Joel’s We Didn’t Start The Fire Australian Tour in 1991, playing to massive arenas and packed houses before deciding to pull back from the big tours.
+The Chantoozies sophomore release Gild The Lily was released in 1990, Tottie had left the band, Angie, Ally and Eve had more charting singles, including Come Back, Walk On and the Top 20 smash hit Love The One You’re With.
+They toured in support of Billy Joel’s We Didn’t Start The Fire Australian Tour in 1991, playing to massive arenas and packed houses before deciding to pull back from the big tours.
 They focused on smaller regional runs, undertaking several tours to Western Australia and the Northern Territory, playing to mining towns and small communities, before taking an indefinite hiatus to focus on their own families, and independent projects, in the mid-1990s.

 Much like how The Chantoozies got together in the 1980s, the group’s reformation followed a similar storyline.
 In 2006, they joined the original Countdown tour for a string of dates and it ‘stirred the pot’.
 Not only was it fun – the original party feel that had got the group together in the first place was still there – and it was evident that it was still there for audiences as well.
 It was like putting on an old pair of stilettos – they fit and they felt fabulous.
 Fast forward a couple of decades, it was also more fun, if that could ever be possible!